 Water and wastewater rate revenues-along with corresponding billed annual volumes and number of accounts-have increased steadily since FY 2015.
-Because system rates have remained the same since FY 2012, this revenue increase is attributed to higher-thananticipated growth in customer accounts as a result of accelerated economic development activity.
+Because system rates have remained the same since FY 2012, this revenue increase is attributed to higher-than-anticipated growth in customer accounts as a result of accelerated economic development activity.
 Higher rate revenues are also due, in part, to demand hardening among residential customers as consumption reaches levels associated with basic household needs and the efficacy of conservation measures gradually decrease.
 Table 7-6 summarizes both long- and short-term growth trends for water and wastewater accounts of the system.
 Growth among the residential class has accelerated in recent years for both inside and outside City customers.
-Residential water accounts, as well, have experienced growth especially for accounts located outside the City.
+Residential water accounts have increased slightly faster than residential sewer accounts.
+Commercial water accounts, as well, have experienced growth especially for accounts located outside the City.
 In general, the Department has observed minimal declines in the number of government and institutional accounts across both the water and sewer systems.

-Historical Account Growth by Customer Class
+TABLE 7-6Historical Account Growth by Customer Class